Alignak-monitoring/alignak-doc/source/20_annexes/external_commands_list.rst

    ``SCHEDULE_HOST_SVC_DOWNTIME;<host_name>;<start_time>;<end_time>;<fixed>;<trigger_id>;<duration>;<author>;<comment>``

       Schedules downtime for all services associated with a particular host.
 If the "fixed" argument is set to one (1), downtime will start and end at the times specified by the "start" and "end" arguments.
-Otherwise, downtime will begin between the "start" and "end" times and last for "duration" seconds.
+Otherwise (0), downtime will begin between the "start" and "end" times and last for "duration" seconds.

       The "start" and "end" arguments are specified in time_t format (seconds since the UNIX epoch).
 The service downtime entries can be triggered by another downtime entry if the "trigger_id" is set to the ID of another scheduled downtime entry.
 Set the "trigger_id" argument to zero (0) if the downtime for the services should not be triggered by another downtime entry.

 SCHEDULE_HOSTGROUP_HOST_DOWNTIME
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~